 Dean Waldow, Professor of Chemistry

 I typically mentor 2-4 students a year in a variety of research projects.
 Students can work on projects ranging from synthesis to physical chemistry of polymers using both experimental and computer simulation techniques.
 If you are a PLU student and interested in research, please stop by and I can describe my research.
 If you are interested in working on one of the projects, there are a number possibilities where that can happen.
-Students can work during the academic year or apply for a research stipend during the summer.
+Students can work during the academic year or apply for a research stipend when available during the summer.

 - Dot Earth Blog: New CO2 Emissions Report Shows China’s Central Role in Shaping World’s Climate Path

 - Nature in the Balance: Warming Temperatures Threaten Fragile Balance in Canadian Arctic

 - Fresh Graves Point to Undercount of Ebola Toll

 - Health Agency’s New Assessment of the Epidemic Is More Dire Still

 - Arctic Sea Ice Shrinks Below Level of a Year Ago